 The best food for your dog will depend on its size and activity level.
-Because Toy Poodles are small in size, they don’t require a large amount of calories each day.
+Because toy poodles are small in size, they don’t require a large number of calories each day.
 If they are fed above their ideal caloric level, they may become overweight or even obese without proper exercise to burn it off.
 It’s important to work with your vet to find the right food for your pet and the portion control required to keep them healthy.

 Whether you choose wet, raw, or dry food, you should go for something relatively high in protein and fiber, but without too many fillers like corn bran or oat hulls.
 The ideal dog food should contain mostly whole foods and quality sources of protein, including things like real meat and vegetables.